-No on-site observations were required for this provision, although the Auditor noted The Agency PREA Coordinator was given office space for his duties as the PREA Compliance Manager.
+No on-site observations were required for this provision, although the Auditor noted the Agency PREA Coordinator was given office space for his duties.

-Agency Policy LSC 3-3049, addresses the position of the PREA Coordinator, which outlines the roles and responsibilities of the position and calls for the position being allowed enough time and authority to develop, implement, and oversee Agency efforts to comply with the PREA standards in each facility.
+Agency Policy LSC 2.11, addresses the position of the PREA Coordinator, which outlines the roles and responsibilities of the position and calls for the position being allowed enough time and authority to develop, implement, and oversee Agency efforts to comply with the PREA standards in each facility.
 The agency's organizational chart reflects that the PREA Coordinator position is an upper-level position and is agency-wide.
 The PREA Coordinator position reports to the agency's Chief Executive Officer.
 The PREA Coordinator was interviewed, he reported having enough time to focus on the PREA standards from and the freedom to divert responsibilities to other staff as needed to focus on the audit.
-A review of the agency's PREA Coordinator, the Auditor determined the agency demonstrates it meets the requirements of this provision of this standard.
+A review of the agency policy, agency's organization chart, and based on the interview, the designated agency's PREA Coordinator, the Auditor determined the agency demonstrates it meets the requirements of this provision of this standard.

-Agency Policy DO 125, Definitions.
+POLICY AND DOCUMENT REVIEW: Agency Policy DO 125, Definitions.
 Agency's organizational chart.
+INTERVIEWS: PREA Compliance Manager.
+ONSITE REVIEW: No on-site observations were required for this provision.
+FINDINGS:

-No on-site observations were required for this provision.
+Agency Policy LSC 2.11, addresses the position of the PREA Compliance Manager, which outlines the roles and responsibilities of the position and calls for the position being allowed enough time and authority to develop, implement, and oversee Department efforts to comply with the PREA standards in each facility.

-Agency Policy LSC 3-3049, addresses the position of the PREA Compliance Manager, which outlines the roles and responsibilities of the position and calls for the position being allowed enough time and authority to develop, implement, and oversee Department efforts to comply with the PREA standards in each facility.
 The agency's organizational chart reflects that the PREA Compliance Manager position reports to the Warden.
 The PREA Compliance Manager was interviewed.
 She reported having enough time to focus on PREA related activities and that this is a priority.
 The PREA Compliance Manager reported she has 100% support from her supervisor and the PREA Coordinator.
-A review of the agency policy, agency's organization chart, and based on the interview, the designated facility's PREA Compliance Manager, the Auditor determined the agency demonstrates it meets the requirements of this provision of this standard.
+A review of the agency policy, agency's organization chart, and based on the interview the designated facility's PREA Compliance Manager, the Auditor determined the agency demonstrates it meets the requirements of this provision of this standard.